Demak Regency

-Demak (ꦢꦼꦩꦏ꧀) is a regency located in the Indonesian province of Central Java, on northern coast of the island.
-It is bordered by Jepara regency and the Java Sea to the north, Kudus and Grobogan regencies to the east, Grobogan and Semarang regencies to the south, while to the west are Semarang Regency and the city of Semarang, to which the districts of Mranggen and Sayung are essentially suburban.
-The regency covers an area of 996.94 km2 and had a population of 1,055,579 at the 2010 Census and 1,203,956 at the 2020 Census.
+Demak (ꦢꦼꦩꦏ꧀) is a regency located in the Indonesian province of Central Java, on the northern coast of the island.
+It is bordered by Jepara Regency and the Java Sea to the north, Kudus and Grobogan Regencies to the east, Grobogan and Semarang Regencies to the south, while to the west are Semarang Regency and the city of Semarang, to which the administrative district (kecamatan) of Mranggen within Demak Regency is essentially suburban, while the adjacent districts of Karangawen, Guntur, Sayung and Karangtengah are also within Semarang's sphere of influence.
+The regency covers an area of 996.94 km2 and had a population of 1,055,579 at the 2010 Census and 1,203,956 at the 2020 Census; the official estimate as at mid 2024 was 1,252,970 (comprising 632,049 males and 620,921 females).
+The administrative centre is the town of Demak.
 It was originally the centre of the Demak Sultanate, once a dominant power in the region.
 Due to its strong relation with the spread of Islam in Java and the Wali Sanga, it is sometimes referred to with the nickname Kota Wali.

 History

 Precolonial period

 The area was a part of the Majapahit Empire during its zenith around the 14th century.
 The city itself was founded sometime in the late fifteenth century, possibly by a Chinese whose descendant later became the Sultans of Demak.
 The first Sultan was known as Raden Patah, who was a vassal of Majapahit until 1478.
-The city was founded as a seaport, next to the now-nonexistent Muria Palaeostrait separating Java from Muria Island (now Mount Muria), although silting has now entirely turned the waterway into land.
+The city was founded as a seaport, next to the now-nonexistent Muria Palaeostrait (which separated Java from Muria Island - now Mount Muria), although silting has now entirely turned the waterway into land.
 The Sultanate expanded in the expense of the declining Majapahit and its fragments, conquering the coastal region of Tuban around 1527 and reaching inland areas as far as Malang by 1546.
 As the capital, the city became an important center for trade and the spread of Islam across the island, and a base of the semi-apocryphal Wali Sanga.
 Upon the decline of the Sultanate, the region was conquered in turn by the Pajang and Mataram Sultanates.
 The seaport began to silt sometime in the 17th century, diminishing the region's importance as a seaport.